csev/csonline/patches/ltiprovider/README.md

-This is a replacement for the file
+These are replacements for the files:

 /moodle/local/ltiprovider/tool.php